-1. You will learn to program in a high-level language

-- 2. You will learn to think computationally and algorithmically about data - 3.
+- 1. You will learn to program in a high-level language (Python and/or MATLAB) - 2.
+You will learn to think computationally and algorithmically about data - 3.
 You will be better prepared to learn more complex scientific computing skills to suit your own research goals